ariesmcrae/CloudEskwela/VideoServiceNoPersistence/README.md

      identifier.
 If no mpeg data has been uploaded for the specified video, then the server should return a 404 status code.

-## Unit Test
-VideoServiceControllerTest->Run As->JUnit Test to launch the test.
-Eclipse will report which tests pass or fail.